Top Secret Rosies: The Female "Computers" of WWII

 Top Secret Rosies: The Female "Computers" of WWII is a 2010 documentary film directed by LeAnn Erickson.
-The film is focused on recognizing the contributions of women during WWII, serving as human computers and six of whom went on to program one of the earliest computers, the ENIAC.
+The film is focused on recognizing the contributions of American women serving as human computers during WWII, six of whom went on to program one of the earliest computers, the ENIAC.
 Their work helped the United States improve the accuracy of weaponry as most conducted ballistics analysis.
-The film officially premiered on November 1 on PBS.
+The film officially premiered on November 1, 2010 on PBS.